Aristotle (348-322 B.C.)

 Parmenides had posed the paradoxical dilemma of change this way: Any change requires a substance moving from being to being (which would not really be a change at all) or the substance moving from non-being to being (which is impossible; nothing comes from nothing).
 Aristotle’s solutions is to claim that when a substance moves from a preexisting potential being to actual being.
 Any change in a substance is the “actualization” of a preexisting potentiality.

 What actual and potential characteristics a thing has are determined by the thing’s nature or “form.”
-Note further the only thing that could “move” a thing from potential to actual is a mover (impetus) outside the moved thing.[6]
+This is what Aristotle has in mind when he refers to “Formal Causality.”
+A things “form” accounts for why is changes/ develops in some ways but not in others.
+Note further the only thing that could “move” a thing from potential to actual is a mover (impetus) outside the moved thing.

 Now actuality and potentiality are fully intelligible only in relation to each other, and there is an asymmetry between them.
 Actuality has metaphysical priority.
 A potential is always a potential for a certain kind of actuality.
 And a potentiality cannot exist on its own, but only in combination with actuality.
 That is, actual being is required for anything to possesses potential of any kind.
 So you cannot have a potential without accompanying actuality.